 A flock of starlings in flight is called a murmuration.
 The starlings murmur to each other by the flapping of their wings, providing guidance as they seek food and avoid predators.

 The starlings are our elders in the spirituality of cooperation.
-They are a spiritual pioneers in the evolution of consciousness.
-Certainly their spirituality is more than individualized self-preoccupation.
+They are a spiritual pioneer in the evolution of consciousness.
+Certainly, their spirituality is more than individualized self-preoccupation.
 It is more democratic and jazz-like in spirit, filled with variegated harmonies relative to shifting winds.
 In their flying they form an open society of creative collaboration.

 Can we learn from them?
 Can we evolve into open societies in an open world, where people share information and attitudes of respect and care?
-Can we enter into a human vlersion of starling consciousness?
+Can we enter a human version of starling consciousness?

-We may not have wings to flap, but perhaps we can develop winglike technologies which help us evolve into a worldwide community of respect and care.
-And, who knows, maybe even the world religions can help.
-Perhaps the religions can highlight their teachings of compassion and the technologies can be mediators of such compassion.
+We may not have wings to flap, but we can develop winglike technologies -- the Internet, for example -- which help us evolve into a worldwide community of respect and care.
+And, who knows, even the world religions can help.
+The religions can highlight their teachings of compassion and the technologies can be mediators of such compassion.
 Such is the hope of the Charter for Compassion.
 In any case, it all begins with murmuring: that is, with communicating feelings of care and respect to one another in ways that offer mutual guidance.

 Murmuring is a low continuous sound such as we hear in a brook or wind or trees.
-From a process perspective even the Soul of the universe murmers.
+From a process perspective even the Soul of the universe murmurs.